 Fact Nine: Betta "Types" May Just Be Colors

 When you buy a betta in a pet store, you may see some with fancy names such as bumble bee, rosetail, or koi.
 These fish are marketed as different types of betta fish but in fact they are simply color variations that can be found in many varieties.
-Another "type" of betta is the dragon scale which is actually a reference to their thick scales and not to a specific type of betta.
+Another "type" is the dragon scale betta which is actually a reference to the thick white scales and not to a specific type of betta.

 Fact Ten: Bettas Were Named By a Danish Doctor